fumbl3b/terminal-site/README.md

 - Typewriter text effect for welcome message
 - Word-Guess game (like Wordle) played directly in the terminal
 - "Just show me everything" option for quick portfolio access
+- "View source" feature to see React code before rendering components
 - Responsive design for all screen sizes
 - Available commands:
   - `about`: Display information about me